ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 For my cryptography class, I [presented][UppsalaPrez2] a [paper][PPaper] that was _way_ out of my comfort zone.
-I had never parsed such complex math before, but by the end of it, I had become a atleast a tad more acclimated to the area.
+I had never parsed such complex math before, but by the end of it, I had become at least a tad more acclimated to the area.
+I didn't prepare a presentation that verbatim explained the proof, but instead intended the audience to leave with a little better understanding of what primality is, why it's hard, and the contribution of the authors.
 I went in expecting very little of my presentation, but was mildly surprised that people seemed interested afterwards and actually asked some questions.
 In addition to the presentation, I wrote a report that summarized the research in more technical detail.

-For my Low Level Parallel Programming course, we did not present a paper, but instead we [presented][ResultPrez] the results of a course-long project.
+For my Low Level Parallel Programming course, instead of a paper we [presented][ResultPrez] the results of a course-long project.
 This project was given to us as a naive, sequential implementation of a simulation.
 Over the course of the semester, I transformed it into a lean, mean simulation that used CUDA, OpenMP, and SIMD instructions to accelerate the computation.
+Some aggressive optimizations resulted in some satisfying performance speedups (~1000x).

 ## Fall 2018